The NOWCC SEE Program is on a biweekly payroll system that runs from Saturday morning to the second Friday night.

 You may, with your Monitor's prior permission, rearrange your authorized hours on a temporary basis.
 For example, you might work four (4) days at ten (10) hours each instead of five (5) days at eight (8) hours each.
 Another example would be if you normally work on Monday, Tuesday and Wednesday, but need to change to Wednesday, Thursday and Friday one week.

 NOTE: Some states (i.e. California) place restrictions on working more than 8 hours per day.
-Please contact your NOWCC Field Office before discussing with your Monitor an increase in your work schedule beyond eight hours per day.
+Please contact your NOWCC Representative before discussing with your Monitor an increase in your work schedule beyond eight hours per day.

 If you work 6 hours or more, a 30 minute unpaid break is required.

 To view you Pay Statements, log into you ADP Workforce Now account, under Myself, select Pay then Pay Statements.